JanssenProject/jans/docs/janssen-server/kubernetes-ops/upgrade.md

 !!!
 Note
     Custom scripts are considered external configuration and are not updated automatically during an upgrade.
-    Please review and update your custom scripts to match the new version of the Janssen Server.
+    Please review and adapt your custom scripts to work with the newer version of the Janssen Server.

 1. `helm ls -n <namepsace>`